Get in Touch

 Refining Business Process Diagrams

-• Selecting appropriate gateways: decisions, forks, and joins
+• Selecting the appropriate gateway: decisions, forks, and joins

 • Mapping processes to swim lanes and pools

-• Enhancing the model with additional artifacts
+• Enriching the model with supporting artifacts

 Analyzing the Enterprise Structure